Rocmazz/cart253/topics/variation-jam/README.md

 - Increased tongue speed so it can keep up with the beat while still showing a visible animation
 - Added a results screen that shows your final score and a rank (S / A / B / C) at the end of the song

 > - Whack a Mole Frog

--Changing Frog & Background in game
+- Changing Frog & Background in game
--Replacing flies with Whack-A-Mole style targets -Moles pop up from fixed holes instead of moving across screen -Moles stay visible for a timed duration before hiding again -Randomized mole durations for varied difficulty -Missing a mole (timeout) now counts as a miss -Removing previous left-to-right fly movement system -Removing sine/jitter movement modes
+- Replacing flies with Whack-A-Mole style targets
+- Moles pop up from fixed holes instead of moving across screen
+- Moles stay visible for a timed duration before hiding again
+- Randomized mole durations for varied difficulty
+- Missing a mole (timeout) now counts as a miss
+- Removing previous left-to-right fly movement system
+- Removing sine/jitter movement modes
--Keeping frog tongue mechanics from original
+- Keeping frog tongue mechanics from original
--Adding reset system for mole spawning
+- Adding reset system for mole spawning
--Shoot-and-miss penalty
+- Shoot-and-miss penalty